phu5ion/eqnsolver/README.md

 # Equation Solver
-Guy writes equation on website.
-Machine model parses equation and predicts solution.
+Guy handwrites an equation on website.
+Machine learning model, based on Tensorflow CNN, parses equation and predicts solution.

 # Setup
 - Do git clone stuff as usual